TelemetryDeck/KotlinSDK/README.md

 - `EnvironmentParameterProvider` - Adds environment and device information to outgoing Signals.
 This provider overrides the `enrich` method in order to append additional metadata for all signals before sending them.
 - `PlatformContextProvider` - Adds environment and device information which may change over time like the current timezone and screen metrics.

+For a complete list, check the `com.telemetrydeck.sdk.providers` package.

 ```kotlin
 // Append a custom provider
 val builder = TelemetryDeck.Builder()